oodavid/billing/README.md

 can be tracked by the App Store, but will require you to implement a Restore Purchases button in your app.
-If you are tracking managed purchases in your local storage data, be aware that the `billing.onPurchase` callback will likely be called with that item again while restoring purchases, so you will need to avoid double-crediting the player.
+If you are tracking managed purchases in your local storage data, be aware that the `billing.onPurchase` callback will likely be called with that item again while restoring purchases (and on load for android), so you will need to avoid double-crediting the player.

 ## Handling Purchase Failures